NeurodataWithoutBorders/nwb_hackathons/HCK10_2021_Remote/README.md

 - Please be kind and respectful during your meeting (see more on our code of conduct page).
 - Don’t worry if you don’t find something, our algorithms aren’t perfect and you’re not being judged on how well you do - have fun!

 These tips are largely adapted from the [successful mindmatching from the neuromatch conference](https://neuromatch.io/instructions/how-to-register/).
-See also this paper on the format and a matching algorithm: https://elifesciences.org/labs/5ed408f4/neuromatch-algorithms-to-match-scientists
+See also this [paper](https://elifesciences.org/labs/5ed408f4/neuromatch-algorithms-to-match-scientists) on the format and a matching algorithm.

 ## Objective